-Reporting Time Frames: The project director, application manager, or performance contacts shall submit monthly or quarterly project performance reports to the Department, within fifteen (15) days after the end of the reporting period.
-Performance reports shall be submitted for the entire subgrant period (including extensions).
+Reporting Time Frames - The Project Director, Application Manager, or Performance Contacts shall submit Monthly or Quarterly Project Performance Reports to the Department, within fifteen (15) days after the end of the reporting period.
+In addition, if the subaward period is extended beyond the "original" project period, additional Project Performance Reports shall be submitted.

-Failure to Submit: Performance reports that are not complete, accurate, and timely may result in sanctions as set forth in § IV (4) herein.
+Failure to Submit - Performance Reports that are not complete, accurate, and timely may result in sanctions, as specified in Section IV, Subaward Management and Reporting Requirements.

-Report Contents: Performance reports must include a detailed, accurate and clearly articulated response to all questions.
-The narrative must also reflect accomplishments for the performance period and should identify problems with project implementation and address actions being taken to resolve the problems.
+Report Contents - Performance Reports must include a response to all objectives included in your subaward.
+A detailed response is required in the narrative portion for yes/no performance objectives.
+Submitted performance reports must clearly articulate, where appropriate, performance during the execution of the award has met a standard against which the subrecipient's performance can be measured.
+The narrative must also reflect on accomplishments for the period and identify problems with project implementation and address actions being taken to resolve the problems.
 Additional information may be required if necessary to comply with federal reporting requirements.

-Requirement for Data on Performance and Effectiveness Under the Subaward: The subrecipient must collect and maintain data that measures the performance and effectiveness of work under this subaward.
+Requirement for Data on Performance and Effectiveness Under the Award - The subrecipient must collect and maintain data that measures the performance and effectiveness of work under this award.
 The data must be provided to OCJG in the manner (including within the timeframes) specified by OCJG.
 Data collection supports compliance with the Government Performance and Results Act (GPRA) and the GPRA Modernization Act of 2010, and other applicable laws.

-Financial Consequences for Failure to Perform: In accordance with 215.971 F.S., payments for state and federal financial assistance must be directly related to the Scope of Work and meet the minimum level of performance for successful completion.
-If the subrecipient fails to meet the minimum level of service or performance identified in this agreement, or is customary for subawards, then FDLE will apply financial consequences commensurate with the deficiency.
-Financial consequences may include but are not limited to withholding payments and/or reimbursement until the deficiency is resolved, tendering only partial payment and/or reimbursement, imposition of other financial consequences according to the Standard Conditions as applicable, and/or termination of contract and requisition of goods or services from an alternate source.
-Any payment made in reliance on subrecipient's evidence of performance, which evidence is subsequently determined to be erroneous, will be immediately due to FDLE as an overpayment.
+Financial Consequences for Failure to Perform

+- In accordance with s.
+215.971 F.S., payments for state and federal financial assistance must be directly related to the scope of work and meet the minimum level of performance for successful completion.
+If the subrecipient fails to meet the minimum level of service or performance identified in this agreement, or is customary for subawards, then the Department will apply financial consequences commensurate with the deficiency.
+Financial consequences may include but are not limited to withholding payments or reimbursement until the deficiency is resolved, tendering only partial payment/reimbursement, imposition of other financial consequences according to the Standard Conditions as applicable, and/or termination of contract and requisition of goods or services from an alternate source.
+Any payment made in reliance on subrecipient's evidence of performance, which evidence is subsequently determined to be erroneous, will be immediately due to the Department as an overpayment.

-5.0 Grant Adjustments: Subrecipients must submit a grant adjustment through SIMON for major substantive changes, including modification to project activities or scope, target populations, service providers, implementation schedules, project director, and designs or research plans set forth in the approved subaward; and for any budget changes that affect a cost category not included in the approved budget.
-Grant adjustments are also required for transfer of 10% or more of the total amount of the award between budget categories, or changes to the indirect costs.
+5.0 Grant Adjustments - Subrecipients must submit a grant adjustment through SIMON for major substantive changes such as changes in project activities or scope of the project, target populations, service providers, implementation schedules, project director, and designs or research plans set forth in the approved agreement and for any budget changes that affect a cost category that was not included in the original budget.
+Adjustments are also required when there will be a transfer of 10% or more of the total budget between budget categories, or there is an indirect cost rate category change.